 In 2015 depression came calling.
-I burst into tears when I saw or heard anything about injustice at Hillsborough or the crimes of Saville, these stirred up emotions and brought past hurts back to life.
-I unwittingly found myself working in the communications department of an NHS Trust, it was a PR factory and I was increasingly distressed by what I saw happening around me.
-The NHS prioritised its reputation over the needs of patients and families.
-I saw first-hand how when things went wrong they slipped into self-defence, shielding themselves without thought for those they hurt or harmed.
-This was an impossible climate to work in and after a mini meltdown I went to see a Psychologist who helped me understand my distress; unsurprisingly it was the confusion I felt about Alison.
+I would burst into tears when I saw or heard anything about the injustices of Hillsborough or the crimes of Saville.
+Emotions were stirred, and past hurts brought to life.
+Unwittingly, I found myself working in an NHS communications department, a PR factory, and I was increasingly distressed by what I saw happening around me.
+The NHS prioritized its reputation over the needs of patients and families.
+I saw first-hand, how when things went wrong they circled the wagons, shielding themselves without thought for those they had hurt or harmed.
+It was an impossible climate for me to work in.
+I suffered a breakdown after being gaslighted and I went to see a Psychologist who helped me understand my distress; unsurprisingly it was the confusion I felt about Alison.

-In Autumn 2015, I requested notes from the 2001 investigation by Cumbria Police.
-When I received them I realised all the medical records and documents were missing from the file.
+In 2015, I requested notes from the 2001 investigation by Cumbria Police.
+When I received them I realized all the medical records and documents were missing from the file.
 It dawned on me why the original investigation had failed, so I asked Cumbria Police to come and see me at the earliest opportunity.